Skip to main content Skip to main navigation Skip to footer content

 1999 – Agricultural alumnus Bill Jones ('71) named the University's Top Dog Distinguished Recipient honoree

 2000 – The CSU's first combined Department of Viticulture and Enology was created in July.
-Dr. Robert Wample appointed as department chair and director of the Viticulture and Enology Research Center.
+Dr. Robert Wample leaves Washington State University to be appointed as Viticulture and Enology Department chair and director of the Viticulture and Enology Research Center (and replaced Striegler in VERC role, who had left in 1998).
+Prior to this, viticulture classes were offered through plant science and enology classes through the Enology, Food Science and Nutrition Department.

-2001 – Winery's World Cooperage Barrel House was dedicated aging in Hungarian, European and American oak barrels.
+2002 – Winery's World Cooperage Barrel House was dedicated to aging in Hungarian, European and American oak barrels.

 2005 – Agricultural Business senior Neil Gibson honored as the Fresno State Undergraduate Medalist at campus commencement.